ONDC-Official/automation-report-service/src/validations/ONDC:LOG10/1.2.5/README.md

 - categories/time/timestamp or items/time/timestamp should be relative to context/timestamp as per the TAT
 - both forward and backward shipments should be provided
 - Feature discovery for all enhanced feature flows with their respective feature codes
+- for COD flow, special_req tag should be present in bpp/providers tags, along with cod item in items

 #### /init